metabolism-of-cities/metabolism-of-cities-platform/STYLEGUIDE.md

 ### Colours

-The colours are not defined yet.
-These will have to be decided upon along with the client.
+The primary and secondary colours are set, but are subject to change.
+A few useful shades of black are defined and those should be used using their variable names rather than creating new shades.
+It's possible more are needed in the future.

 ### Fonts